 Submission of a manuscript amounts to assurance that it has not been copyrighted, published, or accepted for publication elsewhere, that it is not currently being considered for publication elsewhere, and that it will not be submitted elsewhere while under consideration by BrainImmune.

-a) The manuscript should be submitted as a Microsoft Word (DOC) file.
+a) Submit manuscripts as a MS Word (DOC) file.

 b) Manuscripts must be paginated and double-spaced throughout.
 Separate paragraphs by a space, but do not indent.

-c) For uniformity, we suggest using Arial font, 11 point, throughout the entire manuscript with main titles/headings and authors/affiliations in Arial, 12 point, bold.
-For Greek characters you must use the insert symbol function from Word.
+c) For Greek characters you must use the insert symbol function from Word.

 2. Title Page